 All approved degree candidates must purchase and wear the official university regalia.
-You may purchase your cap and gown online (this site will open in late March) to pick up at the TU Grad Fair or have shipped to your home address.
+You may purchase your cap and gown online to pick up at the TU Grad Fair or have shipped to your home address.
 You will also have the opportunity to order announcements and diploma frames online when purchasing regalia.
-The deadline for purchasing regalia will be mid-late April (the exact date will be posted in February).
+The deadline for purchasing regalia is April 30 there is an Early Bird discount until April 15.)

 Degree candidates may wear a maximum of two stoles representing a personal experience or identity, a Towson University academic honor, or a university-recognized student organization.
 Stoles or sashes (long bands of cloth worn around the neck) may not be more than four inches wide and/or 65 inches long (32.5 inches on each side).

 While the university recognizes that wearing a decorated cap during the ceremony may be an important activity for some, degree candidates who choose to wear a decorated cap during the Commencement ceremony must follow strict guidelines.
 Degree candidates who fail to adhere to these guidelines will be asked to wear a plain black cap before being permitted to participate in the ceremony.